Opiate Addiction Program

 - Phone calls and messages with regard to scripts and doses will not be accepted.

-- Lost and or stolen scripts will require another appointment and there is no guarantee of replacement.
+- Lost and or stolen scripts will require another appointment and there is no guarantee of replacement, especially of medications.
+A police report may be required.

 - The program is designed to encourage you to take RESPONSIBILITY for yourself by maintaining appointments with doctors, ensuring scripts are current and kept safe.
 If we feel that you are not serious about the program or non-compliant with requirements, you will be asked to find another prescriber.

-- If you turn up intoxicated, you won't be seen by a doctor.
+- If you turn up intoxicated / drug affected / aggressive, you won't be seen by a doctor.